Skip to main content

 • monetization

-The monetization in the game is polarizing; while some players appreciate the fair and non-intrusive microtransactions that allow for gradual progression using in-game currency, others criticize it as a cash grab reminiscent of mobile-app pay-to-win models.
-The presence of premium currency, which can be earned over time, offers some balance, but the overall sentiment leans towards disappointment due to the game's perceived exploitation of players.
+The monetization in the game is polarizing; while some players appreciate the fair and non-intrusive microtransactions that allow for gradual progression using in-game currency, others criticize it as a cash grab filled with mobile-app style pay-to-win mechanics.
+Overall, the presence of premium currency that can be earned over time is seen as a positive aspect, but the game's origins as a browser title raise concerns about its monetization practices.

 • “Premium currency is freely given at a rate where permanent boosts can be bought every 4-6 days depending on what you want to boost, and there are no advertisements.”